hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

     $ replicatedctl app-release ls --fetch
     ```

-1. In order to upgrade to the latest version of Terraform Enterprise, execute command below:
+3. Upgrade to the latest version of Terraform Enterprise.

     ```
     $ replicatedctl app-release apply